shinchan1907/cloud_docker/README.md

     docker compose up -d
     ```
 *   **Backups**:
-    Back up the `n8n-data`, `listmonk-data`, `mixpost-data`, etc., directories regularly.
+    Back up the `n8n-data` and `evolution-data` directories regularly.
 Your database is on RDS, so configure automated backups in AWS Console.

 ## Troubleshooting
 *   **Database Connections**: Ensure all services are using the correct `POSTGRES_HOST`, `POSTGRES_USER` and `POSTGRES_PASSWORD`.